 How to make Fuchsia Dunlop’s Twice-Cooked Swiss Chard

-Snapping the tip of stem of Swiss chard on the back helps peel away the stringy bits.
+Snapping the tip of stem of Swiss chard on the back.

 Snap each stem toward the end, which will allow you to peel away the stringy bits (as you would with celery).
 Discard the fibrous, stringy layer.

-Swiss chard is sliced and the stem parts are collected separately.
+Swiss chard sliced and the stem parts collected separately.

 Slice Swiss chard, about 1 inch long for the stem part and 2 inches for the leafy leaves.

-Fermented black beans (douchi) is collected in a small bowl.
+Fermented black beans (douchi) collected in a small bowl.

 Rinse the fermented black beans with water once and set aside.
 If you can’t find fermented black beans, use store-bought jarred black bean sauce from your grocery’s Asian section (no need to rinse in that case).

-Chinese fermented black beans, doubanjiang, and garlic are stir-fried in a skillet.
+Chinese fermented black beans, doubanjiang, and garlic stir-fried in a skillet.

-Heat oil in a wok or skillet over medium flame.
-Add doubanjiang and stir-fry until it smells delicious and the oil is a rich red.
-Add garlic, ginger, and fermented black beans and stir-fry for a few moments more until you can smell their fragrances.
+Heat oil in a wok or skillet over medium heat.
+Add doubanjiang and cook until the oil turns a rich red and the aroma intensifies.
+Stir in the garlic, ginger, and fermented black beans, cooking briefly until fragrant.

-Chicken stock was poured into a skillet and starting to boil.
+Chicken stock poured into a skillet and starting to boil.

-Swiss chard is added to the sauce and combined in a skillet.
+Swiss chard added to the sauce and combined in a skillet.

 Add the chard and stir-fry until the sauce and greens are well mixed and heated through.